JoostVisser/summaries/time-series.md

 That's why we're gonna use exponential smoothing.
 **Goal:** Extending on the idea of decomposition.
 Generally, it does not contain an underlying model and as such no underlying stochastic processes.

+Advantages over decomposition: more flexible with better prediction.

 ### Simple Exponential Smoothing